smarter-sh/community/contributors/guide/non-code-contributions.md

 ### What is this?

-The list below is meant to help non-code contributors find areas of the Kubernetes project where their expertise can be best utilized.
+The list below is meant to help non-code contributors find areas of the Smarter project where their expertise can be best utilized.
 The goal of this is to both provide a starting guide for anyone looking to become a contributor not necessarily writing code, and also to fill any needs that the SIGs have that might not currently be filled by code-focused contributors.

 This list is meant to be used by both new contributors looking for a good entrance into the project, and current contributors who would like to do something different.